2026 Medicare Choices

 What happens if I don’t choose a new plan?

 If you don’t choose a new plan by December 31, 2025, you’ll automatically be moved to Original Medicare starting January 1, 2026.
+Please note that Original Medicare does not include a Part D prescription drug plan.

 What’s the difference between Original Medicare and Medicare Advantage?